Fanael/helm-w32-launcher/README.md

 MELPA, you'll have to remember to put `StartMenuItems.cs` in the same directory as the Emacs Lisp code and to set up autoloads and/or requires as necessary.

+The first time `helm-w32-launcher` is called, the package tries to compile `StartMenuItems.cs`.
+If you have .NET 2.0 or newer installed, this should just work, so any errors messages from `csc.exe` should be reported as bugs.

 ## Usage

 To run a program normally: